ro-anderson/pump-sensor-data-api/README.md

 ## Disclaimers

 1. **Download the Sensor Data (Optional):**

-   The `sensor.csv` file is not included in the repository, but you don't need it to run the project as the `sensor_data.db` file is provided.
-If you want to recreate the database yourself, you can download the `sensor.csv` file from [Kaggle](https://www.kaggle.com/datasets/nphantawee/pump-sensor-data) and place it in the root directory of the project, then run `make create_db`.
+   The `sensor.csv` file is not included in the repository, but you don't need it to run the project as the `sensor_data.db.zip` is on the repo - You just need to unzip this file and create the `sensor_data.db` at the root of the project

+   - If you want to recreate the database yourself, you should:

+      **i.** Download the `sensor.csv` file from [Kaggle](https://www.kaggle.com/datasets/nphantawee/pump-sensor-data) and place it in the root directory of the project.

+      **ii.** Inside a virtualenv (conda, python venv, etc) with `pandas`installed you should run:
+        ```bash
+        python create_db.py
+        ```

 2. **Data Filtering Constraints:**

     At the project scope, the original constraints were to filter data from April 2018 for sensors 07 and 47 with values greater than 20 and less than 30.
 However, applying these constraints resulted in an empty table result.
 To maintain alignment with the project's intent, the following constraints are applied instead:
    - Include values greater than 20 and less than 30 (sensor_47).
    - Include values greater than 10 and less than 30 (sensor_07).

 3. **Database File Inclusion:**

-   Although it is not considered best practice to include a database file (sensor_data.db) in a repository, it has been included here for ease of use by others.
+   Although it is not considered best practice to include a database file in a repository, it has been included here for ease of use by others developers as: `sensor_data.db.zip`

 ## Features